-It isn’t a long part of the process but it is an extremely important part.
+It isn’t a long part of the app development process, but it is an extremely important part.

-If an idea doesn’t get written down, it doesn’t get built.
-If it gets written down in a vague way, it will probably be developed differently than you expect.
-When it comes to requirements, specificity wins the day.
+If an idea doesn’t get written down, it doesn’t get built during the development stage.
+If it’s written down in a vague way, it will probably be developed differently than you expect.
+When it comes to requirements for building an app, specificity wins the day.

 Your job in this step is to share your vision, and carefully check that you have been understood by whatever documentation has been created.

 We typically see that mobile app requirements and design take 2-4 weeks.
 The duration depends largely on the availability of you and your team, responsiveness to reviews and questions, and how long it takes to make critical decisions.

 Mobile App Planning: 1-2 Weeks

 “How is it going to be built”

 With a design in hand, a talented project manager gets the enviable job of breaking down the project into bite-sized chunks that can be assigned out.
 This planning stage builds the foundation for actually developing the app.

 The tasks have to be ordered based on priority and dependency on other tasks.
 Just like a house, you can’t put the roof on until the framing is done.
 Software is the same.

 Development is by far the longest stage of the mobile app development timeline.
 The largest amount of time in software development is spent coding the application.